An expat guide to healthcare and health insurance in Bahrain

 International health insurances are generally first-euro (or first-dollar/first-sterling) insurance.

 If you would like wider financial protection in the event of stopping work due to an accident or disabling illness, Expat Assure can also advise you on expat life insurance for Bahrain and income protection.
-To find out more, please read our page on income protection and life insurance for expatriates.
+To find out more, please read our pages on expat life insurance and expat income protection.

 What is the best health insurance for expats in Bahrain?

-The best health insurance in Bahrain for another expat might not be the best for you, as everyone has different needs and expectations.
+The best health insurance in Bahrain for one expat might not be the best for you, as everyone has different needs and expectations.

 In order to find which one is the best health insurance in Bahrain for you, it is important to consider several aspects such as your medical history, your age, your specific needs in terms of medical cover, your situation in Bahrain, alongside other parameters.